GREY WHALE WATCHING PHOTOGRAPHY EXPEDITION

 BRING YOUR UNDERWATER CAMERA

 When working with the grey whales in the bay, we hang off the sides of the boat and dunk our cameras in the water. (the pangas we use are low profile so it makes submerging your camera into the water for photographs easy).
-The clicking sounds the cameras make often will attract the whales attention and they will come right up to your dome port.
-These opportunites are easily one of the greatest we have ever experienced for up close face shots of any whale species.
+The clicking sounds the cameras make often attract the whales attention and they will come right up to your dome port.
+These opportunities are easily one of the greatest we have ever experienced for up close face shots of any whale species.